nostis/weather-notification/README.md

 # weather-notification
-Api which allow save to weather newsletter
+Api which allows subscribing to weather newsletter